ahnlabb/DiskCollections.jl/README.md

 At the moment, this package provides two types: `DiskDict` and `LoggingDict`.
-They both use an in-memory dict for reads but write data to disk when a value is stored or deleted. `LoggingDict` writes all dictionary updates linearly to the disk so the size of the file grow linearly with the number of updates but the performance of updates remains high even for very large dictionaries.
+They both use an in-memory dict for reads but write data to disk when a value is stored or deleted. `LoggingDict` writes all dictionary updates linearly to the disk so the size of the file grows linearly with the number of updates but the performance of updates remains high even for very large dictionaries.
 `DiskDict` writes updates to disk in a similar way but after a certain number of updates (chosen by the user) it completely reserializes the dictionary so the